MAVIS: Mathematical Visual Instruction Tuning with an Automatic Data Engine: Experiment

 \subsection{Qualitative Analysis}

-In Figure~\ref{figxxx}, we compare the mathematical problem-solving examples between MAVIS-7B and GPT-4V~\cite{openai2023gpt4v}.
-Our model excels in understanding the geometric elements, function curves, and coordinate axes in mathematical diagrams, achieving higher-quality CoT reasoning capabilities.
+In Figure~\ref{figxxx}, we compare the mathematical problem-solving examples between MAVIS-7B and GPT-4V~\citep{openai2023gpt4v}.
+As presented, our model not only showcases better accuracy in understanding the geometric elements, function curves, and coordinate axes in mathematical diagrams, but also performs higher-quality step-by-step reasoning process for formula substitution and numerical calculation.
+This demonstrates the effectiveness of our four-stage training pipeline and automatic data engine for enhanced diagram understanding and CoT reasoning.